p2panda/handbook/website/docs/specification/data-types/operations.md

 ## Encoding Format

 - CBOR is a binary encoding that is used to encode the contents of an operation and produce bytes that can be associated with a Bamboo entry, stored, and sent over a network connection.
-- Operations are encoded as arrays of items, described in more detai below.
+- Operations are encoded as arrays of items, described in more detail below.

 :::note Requirement OP1